TAAPArthur/amt/README.md

 ### Helpers
 * [Nyaa](https://nyaa.si/) (unofficial)

+### Media already owned
+* Media already on the local machine and media on a personal media server can be both be used.

 ## Why another downloader/tracker
 There didn't seem to be adequate alternatives that had the following features
 * Supports a wide portion of legal sites